vmfarms/deploy/README.md

-# VM Farms deployment tools
+# VM Farms deployment examples

-This is a collection of Ansible playbooks help deploy your code to your [VM Farms](http://vmfarms.com/) infrastructure.
+This is a collection of [Ansistrano](https://github.com/ansistrano/deploy) examples to help deploy your code to your [VM Farms](http://vmfarms.com/) infrastructure.

 Ansible is a simple IT automation tool that features: